helenahan37/book-rental-store/docs/readme.md

 ![return book feature](return%20book.png)

 ### Add books:
-This functionality is relatively straightforward.
+This feature is relatively straightforward.
 It allows users to add a new book to the online bookstore by entering its name and author.
-The 'add_book' function accepts a list of books from a CSV file as input.
+The "add_book" function accepts a list of books from the CSV file as input.
 It then creates a new dictionary for the book based on the user's input for the name and author, which is validated using regular expressions and prompt statements.
 The new book's ID is added sequentially based on the current maximum value stored in the dictionary.
 The book's status and due date are marked as 'unavailable', which is used to determine the availability of the book when the user selects a book combined with the select book function.
-Other details, such as rental price, book rating, and receipt number, are not processed at this stage and are instead set to 'N/A', which can be updated by the admin later.
-Finally, the program adds the new book information to the 'books' list and returns the updated list.
+Other details, such as rental price, book rating, and receipt number, are not processed at this stage and are instead set to "N/A", which can be updated by the admin later.
+Finally, the program adds the new book information to the "books" list and returns the updated list.

 ![add new book](Add%20new%20book.png)